 Post the free trial, there are 4 tiers of pricing: The cheapest one is the Startup Plan at $49/month that allows up to 200 orders per month.
-The Professional Plan is $99/month and allows upto 400 orders per month.
+The Professional Plan is $99/month and allows up to 400 orders per month.
 For extensive features and a higher cap for the number of orders per month, LemonStand also offers the Growth and Premium Plans at $199/month and $599/month, respectively.

 As far as online store designs go, LemonStand offers some great designs that are customized for both desktop and mobile devices.

-The features offered by the platform include no transaction fees, built-in advanced SEO features, scalable hosting, developer friendly API, SSL support, multiple payment options including crypto currency such as BitCoin, amongst others.
-One of the platform’s strongest features, however, is its ability to integrate with third party web apps.
+The features offered by the platform include no transaction fees, built-in advanced SEO features, scalable hosting, developer-friendly API, SSL support, multiple payment options including cryptocurrency such as BitCoin, amongst others.
+One of the platform’s strongest features, however, is its ability to integrate with third-party web apps.
 This, coupled with one of the largest range of payment processors, makes it a pretty great ecommerce platform.

-Choosing the right ecommerce platform will require a lot of consideration on your part, thus should not be a hasty decision.
+Choosing the right ecommerce platform will require a lot of consideration on your part, thus, should not be a hasty decision.
 In order to pick the right one, you could create a spreadsheet that lists all your requirements and put the different platforms in the columns.
 Highlight or tick the boxes that correlate with your requirements and by the end of this exercise, you should have a definitive answer or, at the very least, your top 3 choices.
-To narrow down this list further, consider which platform is the best for your industry and if integrations with third party apps or extensions are available to support any unforeseen issues in the future.
+To narrow down this list further, consider which platform is the best for your industry and if integrations with third-party apps or extensions are available to support any unforeseen issues in the future.

 Once you have your choice in place, setting up at least the basic version of your store shouldn’t take more than a couple of hours.
 With most platforms offering free trials, you need not even commit to any one choice until you have tested every aspect and feature out.
-Be sure to choose an ecommerce solution that lets you focus on your customers and the products instead of the technical aspects of store itself.
+Be sure to choose an ecommerce solution that lets you focus on your customers and the products instead of the technical aspects of the store itself.

 Best Ecommerce Platforms Summary

 Here are our top recommendations: If you’re planning on building a longstanding business, one that you plan to scale and grow, you’re going to want to choose Shopify, Bigcommerce, or Squarespace.
 Both Shopify and Bigcommerce have great app stores which can extend the functionality of your own store, giving them an edge over Squarespace.
-Squarespace has a better theme designer and really prides itself on helping you create beautiful store designs so if design (on a budget) is very important to you, you may want to take a closer look at Squarespace.
+Squarespace has a better theme designer and really prides itself on helping you create beautiful store designs so if the design (on a budget) is very important to you, you may want to take a closer look at Squarespace.
 If you’re a die-hard Paypal fan, you should know that Squarespace doesn’t have Paypal functionality and they also don’t have an app store so you’re limited to the sole functionalities that the platform offers.
-Again, Shopify or Bigcommerce is the better option if either of those aspects are important to you.
+Again, Shopify or Bigcommerce is the better option if either of those aspects is important to you.